dt-np/xteam/_docs/201_detector.md

 </font>
 </center>

-In a hexagonal crystal, four Miller indices are used to define a direction: a1, a2, a3, and c.
+In hexagonal crystal structures, four Miller indices (a1, a2, a3, c) are commonly used to indicate directions.
-However, a1, a2, and a3 depend on each other with the relationship: a1 + a2 + a3 = 0.
+However, it can be proved that there are the following relations between a1, a2 and a3: a1 + a2 + a3 = 0.
-Therefore, it is sufficient to use only three of the four Miller indices to determine any direction.
+Therefore, it is simple and efficient to use only three Miller indices (a1, a2, and c) to indicate the direction, regardless of a3.
-For example, the direction [1120] is specified as {1 1 0}, omitting the third Miller index.  <br>
+For example, the direction [11(-2)0] is simplified as as {1 1 0}.  <br>

 ### 3b) Layer structure of SiC
-Both 4H-SiC and 6H-SiC lattices are formed by a corresponding number of cubic and hexagonal bonds with a stacking sequences of ABCB (4H-SiC) or ABCACB (6H-SiC), as shown in Figure 2.
+Both 4H-SiC and 6H-SiC lattices belong to hexagonal lattice structure, and the difference lies in the sequence of accumulation layers.For 4H-SiC, the deposit order is ABCB and for 6H-SiC, the deposit order is ABCACB.as shown in Figure 2.

 <center>
 <img src="/images/sd_sic_polytypes.png" width="500"/>